furkankamer/itucsdb1932/docs/source/user/member1.rst

 Etudes
 ----------

-When you signed in successfully and see homepage, if you are a teacher or student you can also route to Etudes page for etudes registry or creation.
+When you signed in successfully and see the homepage if you are a teacher or student you can also route to Etudes page for etudes registry or creation.

 Teachers' Etudes Page
 ^^^^^^^^^^^^^^^

-When logged in as teacher, you can create an etude from etudes page using select tags.
+When logged in as a teacher, you can create an etude from the etudes page using select tags.
 You can select etude subject, time, day and building and quota for your new etude.
-After selections you should click submit to create an etudes.
+After selections, you should click submit to create an etude.
-If any other etude exists that overlaps, it redirects to etudes page and warns you about that there is another etude that overlaps.
+If any other etude exists that overlaps, it redirects to the etudes page and warns you that there is another etude that overlaps.
 Below we can see all these features.

 .. figure:: ../img/ftetudes.png
     :width: 100 %